seansusmilch/PogCalendar/README.md

 3. On the hamburger menu, uncheck `Da Fellas Hide`
 ![image](https://i.imgur.com/D2lo8D8.png)

+4. Move on to the `Usage` section for info on how to use this mf.

 ## Usage

 Steps on how to use the PogCalendar such as *adding events*, *deleting events*, and *modifying events* on your ***phone***